 It was a gladiatorial type conflict where, amid fireworks and theatrics galore, the good guys ultimately stomped the bad guys.

-Or of Churchill, the legendary wordsmith and jowly intellectual giant who thought he was a “glow worm” destined for greatness whose past life was “a preparation for this hour and this trial.”
+Or of Churchill, the legendary wordsmith and jowly intellectual giant who thought he was a “glow worm” destined for greatness.
+Churchill believed his past life was “a preparation for this hour and this trial.”

 Both parts of the museum are entirely underground.
 The Cabinet Warm Rooms are actually in the old bunker, with large portions preserved as it looked in the 1940s.
 They were opened in 1984.

 The rooms pre-date Churchill’s term as Prime Minister.
 But he was the first PM to use them.

 The consensus, however, is that the rooms wouldn’t have survived a direct hit.
 And they didn’t have to because, luckily, few high explosive bombs fell near the site.
 The closest left a crater in the Clive Steps.

 The rooms are solemn.
-One can almost imagine Churchill looking around and expounding in a bellowing voice, as he did in May 1940, "This is the room from which I shall direct the war.”
+One can almost imagine Churchill looking around and expounding in a bellowing voice, as he did in May 1940: “This is the room from which I shall direct the war.”

 Churchill conducted 115 meetings from the bunker, mostly during the Blitz.
 England faced a desperate situation indeed.

 Members of his Cabinet spent long hours in the top secret headquarters.
 Higher ranking officials had designated bedrooms (quite spartan) and offices.

 Wandering through, the recording device pressed against my ear, it was hard to imagine that officers were directing a war from the claustrophobic low tech bunker.

 En route, you’ll see the famous Map Room.
 It remains exactly as it was left on the day the lights were switched off in 1945.

 It was where military information and troop movements were tracked and recorded day and night.
 It showed the course of Germany’s progress and retreat.

 There, officers received the latest news.
 Then, the information was passed on to “plotters” who would attach pins to wall-sized maps, displaying the latest location of enemies and allies.

 To prevent confusion, the Map Room had a “beauty chorus” of different colored telephones.
 White phones were connected to the armed services, red to the outside world, and green to intelligence services.

-The War Cabinet Room is where Churchill and his cabinet met, eyeball to eyeball, to fight against the Nazis while the Luftwaffe was bombing the streets of London.
+The War Cabinet Room was the nerve center.
+It was where Churchill and his cabinet met, eyeball to eyeball, to fight against the Nazis while the Luftwaffe was bombing the streets of London.